Frequently asked questions on the Shoah in Italy

 How did Jews survive the Shoah in Italy?

-During the period of the Italian Social Republic, many Jews who were trying to hide received help from civilians, clergy, antifascists and civil servants who, as in other European countries, often risked their lives to extend assistance.
+During the period of the Italian Social Republic, many Jews who were trying to hide received help from civilians, clergy, antifascists and civil servants who, as in other European countries, sometimes risked their lives to extend assistance.
 At the same time, the Italian police were releasing census data to the Germans and many civilians were denouncing Jewish families for a fee.
 According to data collected by the main research center in the field, the CDEC in Milan, half of the known arrests of Jews were carried out directly by Italian police and militia.
-Between these two extremes were civilians willing to render certain services to Jews in hiding or en route to freedom by purchasing and selling goods, or by offering transportation and protection for remunerations that ranged from a reasonable exchange to the ruthless exploitation of people who had no other option.
+Between these two extremes were civilians willing to render certain services to Jews in hiding or en route to freedom by purchasing and selling goods, or by offering transportation and protection for remunerations that ranged from a reasonable exchange to the ruthless exploitation of people who, faced with a death threat, had no other option.

 A considerable percentage of this group made illegal crossings over the Italian-Swiss border.
 Some were hidden by friends in convents or city hospitals while others fled to the countryside and found refuge in stables and farmhouses.
 In many instances, Jewish individuals and families on the run not only had to find places to hide but needed to cover the costs of their precarious lodging, which meant the mobilization of non-Jews became key to their survival.
 They provided housing, food, information and money; and some municipal employees and antifascist networks also provided blank or false identity cards.

 The main rescue and assistance operation in Italy – as well as the most extensive – was organized by the Jewish relief agency Delasem (Delegazione Assistenza Emigranti), funded by well-to-do Italian families and, in proportions that increased substantially from 1943, by the American Joint Distribution Committee.